-Environmental monitoring using culture media in the form of settle and contact plates is a crucial part of aseptic manufacturing.
-Sampling is generally carried out in cleanrooms and then transferred to an outside lab space for incubation and evaluation of the results.
-The manufacturing process does not always allow for immediate transfer of samples to the incubator space.
-Therefore, the samples may be pre-stored at ambient room temperature or in refrigerators until the official incubation is started.
+Environmental monitoring using culture media in the form of settle and contact plates is a crucial part of aseptic manufacturing of pharmaceutical products.
+Culture media sampling is normally carried out in cleanrooms and then transferred to a lab space for incubation and evaluation of the results.
+The manufacturing process does not always allow for the immediate transfer of samples to the incubator space.

-The test strains were selected based on their general occurrence in cleanrooms,3 their relationship to the human skin microbiome2 and on recommendations for growth promotion tests on casein soya bean digest agar acc. to US and European pharmacopoeia.1,4 The selected strains and incubation conditions after sampling and direct storage conditions are listed in Table 1.
+The test strains were selected based on their general occurrence in cleanrooms,3 their relationship to the human skin microbiome2, and US and EU pharmacopeia recommendations for growth promotion tests on casein soya bean digest agar media.1,4 The list of selected strains and incubation conditions after sampling and direct storage conditions are given in Table 1.

-An inoculum of fresh overnight cultures was prepared and diluted to achieve approx. 10 to 120 CFU to be inoculated on the surface of the test plates.
+An inoculum of fresh overnight cultures was prepared and diluted to achieve approx. 10 to 120 CFU, which is then inoculated on the surface of the test plates.
 Each test condition was performed in two independent test runs with a five-fold repetition in each run.
-For the interim storage condition of >55 hours at 4 °C to 8 °C only one test run was performed.
+For the interim storage condition of >55 hours at 4 °C to 8 °C, only one test run was performed.
 The recovery rates were calculated to the average CFU on the plates without interim storage.

 Figure 1.
 Recovery rates of selected microorganisms after each interim storage condition compared to direct incubation.

 In addition, the interim storage for the Propionibacterium acnes is performed both anaerobically and aerobically.
-The results for this test strains are indicated in Figure 2.
+The results for this test strain are indicated in Figure 2.

 Figure 2.
 Recovery rates of Propionibacterium acnes after each interim storage condition compared to direct incubation.

 Surface samples were taken from a non-classified laboratory environment in 20 rows and 5 positions per row using a TSA w.
 LTHThio Contact ICR+ contact plate (Product No. 146783).
-The sampling pattern is demonstrated in Table 2.
+The sampling pattern and various interim storage conditions are shown in Figure 3.
 These plates were incubated for 3 days at 30 °C to 35 °C following the interim storage conditions.
-Finally, the colonies were counted and a comparison was made for each of the interim storage conditions.
-Please find the various interim storage conditions listed below:
+Finally, the colonies were counted, and a comparison was made for each of the interim storage conditions.

-Table 2.
-Sampling pattern for the first 5 rows (row 6 to 20 will repeat this pattern every 5 rows).
+Figure 3.
+Sampling pattern for the first 5 rows (rows 6 to 20 will repeat this pattern every 5 rows).

-The results are indicated in Figure 3.
 The average of all test samples is comparable for most interim storage conditions with 10 or 11 CFU.
-A longer interim storage for 16 to 18 hours at cool temperatures resulted in a lower recovery rate with an average of 6 CFU.
-This is also indicated in Figure 3 for all test results per interim condition.
-It seems that cool storage conditions might reduce the recovery of some microorganisms, which do not grow properly afterwards in incubation.
+Longer interim storage for 16 to 18 hours at cool temperatures resulted in a lower recovery rate with an average of 6 CFU.
+This is indicated in Figure 4 for all test results per interim condition.
+It seems that cool storage conditions might reduce the recovery of some microorganisms, which do not grow properly afterward in incubation.

-Figure 3.
-Recovery of microorganisms at each interim storage temperature
+Figure 4.
+Recovery of microorganisms at each interim storage temperature.

-This study showed that there was no influence on the recovery rate of the selected microorganisms Staphylococcus aureus, Kocuria rhizophila, Staphylococcus epidermidis, Propionibacterium acnes, Corynebacterium striatum, Escherichia coli and Penicillium commune when subjected to different pre-storage conditions prior to standard incubation.
-All recovery rates were between 70% and 200%.
+This study established that different pre-storage conditions had no influence on the recovery rate of the selected microorganisms (Staphylococcus aureus, Kocuria rhizophila, Staphylococcus epidermidis, Propionibacterium acnes, Corynebacterium striatum, Escherichia coli and Penicillium commune) prior to the standard incubation period.
+All recovery rates were found to be in the range of 70%-200%.

-The data presented in this study revealed no influence on the growth promoting properties of the samples if they were stored at room temperature for up to 18 hours or placed in cool storage for up to 6 hours.
-A slightly decreased recovery rate was obtained for samples which were pre-stored for longer than 6 hours at cool temperatures before incubation took place.
-Storage at room temperature after sampling and before official incubation seems to be the preferable choice, because this temperature will already support growth of a variety of microorganisms.
-But on the other hand, the presence of molds might bear the risk of overgrowing is exposed to prolonged storage at room temperature.
+Also, the different storage conditions did not influence the growth-promoting properties of the samples if they were stored at room temperature for up to 18 hours or placed at a cool temperature for up to 6 hours.
+A slightly decreased recovery rate was obtained for samples that were pre-stored for longer than 6 hours at cool temperatures before the incubation period.
+Storage at room temperature after sampling and before official incubation seems to be the preferable choice since this temperature already supports the growth of a variety of microorganisms.
+On the other hand, the presence of molds might bear the risk of overgrowth when exposed to prolonged storage at room temperature.